1966 Los Angeles Dodgers season: 1966 Major League Baseball draft

 This was the second Major League Baseball draft.
-The Dodgers drafted 67 players in the June draft and 9 in the January draft.
+The Dodgers drafted 67 players in the June draft and nine in the January draft.
+Nine of them eventually played in MLB.
 The top draft pick was pitcher Lawrence Hutton from Greenfield High School in Greenfield, Indiana.
 He played in the Dodgers farm system through 1971 and finished with a 22–28 record and 4.33 ERA in 117 games, never advancing past AA.

 The most successful picks from this draft class were Bill Russell and Charlie Hough.
 Russell, the ninth round pick out of Pittsburg High School played with the Dodgers through 1986, mostly as a shortstop and later managed the team from 1996 to 1998.
 Hough was drafted in the eighth round out of Hialeah High School as an infielder but quickly converted to pitcher.
 He played with the Dodgers through 1980 and then with three other teams until he retired in 1994.
 He later became a coach for the Dodgers organization.